Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 Pressure range capability Excellent for very high pressures; pressure rises with system resistance High pressure possible by stages, but limited by hydraulics and suction margin

-Best for duty type Pressure-dominated, intermittent or variable flow services Continuous, steady-flow high head services
+Best for duty type Pressure-dominated, intermittent, or variable-flow services Continuous, steady-flow, high-head services

 Suction sensitivity High; needs suction discipline and low acceleration head losses High; prone to cavitation if NPSH margin is poor